EvoGPT: Leveraging LLM-Driven Seed Diversity to Improve Search-Based Test Suite Generation: Experimental Results

 \paragraph{Internal Validity.} Our reported coverage and mutation scores depend on the accuracy of third-party tools: JaCoCo for line/branch coverage, and PITest for mutation analysis.
 These tools are widely used, but they are not perfect.
 For example, PITest may not detect equivalent mutants (mutants that behave identically to the original code), which can falsely lower the mutation score.
 Similarly, JaCoCo may miss certain paths or lines due to bytecode instrumentation quirks.
 These limitations could slightly distort the results and should be considered when interpreting our metrics.

-\paragraph{Construct Validity.} We evaluated generated test suites fitness using structural and mutation-based metrics (LCCT, BCCT, MSCT), but do not measure other qualitative aspects such as readability, assertion relevance, or developer trust.
-Moreover, our mutation strategy improves assertion robustness, but it may not always align with human-written test intent.
+\paragraph{Construct Validity.} We evaluated generated test suites fitness using structural and mutation-based metrics (LCCT, BCCT, MSCT).
+However, we did not measure other qualitative aspects such as readability, assertion relevance, or developer trust.
 In addition, EvoGPT leverages temperature-based LLM sampling, which are stochastic.
 Thus, the generated test suites may vary across runs.
 While our reported results reflect representative averages, future work could analyze variance across seeds to better characterize the stability of the generated test suites.

-\paragraph{External Validity.} Our experiments are limited to four projects from Defects4J.
-Although these span a range of domains, they may not fully represent the complexity of industrial codebases.
-Furthermore, we focused only on public methods (our focal methods), which may not capture the full interaction behavior in production scenarios.
+\paragraph{External Validity.} Our experiments are limited to Defects4J projects only.
+Although these span a range of domains, they may not fully represent the complexity of industrial code bases.
+Furthermore, the focal methods used in our experiments are public methods, which may not capture the full interaction behavior in production scenarios.

-\paragraph{Reproducibility.} As noted above, EvoGPT relies on LLM outputs which are stochastic.
-Moreover, exact reproducibility depends on access to specific LLMs (e.g., gpt-4o-mini) and API configurations.
-We aim to release all prompts, scripts, and evaluation data to support replication.
+\paragraph{Reproducibility.} Our code, data, and scripts are available at \url{https://tinyurl.com/EvoGPT}.
+Exact reproducibility depends on access to specific LLMs and API configurations.
+Moreover, LLM outputs are stochastic and the LLM we used (gpt-4o-mini) is periodically updated by OpenAI.